mcalthrop/cv/README.md

 ## Overview

-This codebase contains the source for my online CV: [cv.mattcalthrop.com](http://cv.mattcalthrop.com/).
+This codebase contains the source for the AngularJS version of my online CV: [matt-calthrop-cv.herokuapp.com/](http://matt-calthrop-cv.herokuapp.com/).

 It uses the following features: